What is the Cheapest Car Insurance for Young Drivers?

 Many major insurance companies now offer discounts to drivers who temporarily install a tracking device (telematics).
 Some driver tracking systems consist of an app that runs every time you drive.
 Other systems are installed into your vehicle’s onboard diagnostic port.
 After installing the tracking device, the insurer manages your driving habits for a brief period of time.
 Then, based on your speed, mileage, braking habits, and other data, the insurance company can offer you a discount of anywhere from 5% to 30%.
 If you know you’re a good driver and don’t want to get looped in with all of the other bad young drivers, then these driver tracking programs may be the right choice for you.
-GEICO has DriveEasy, for example, Allstate has Drivewise, and Nationwide has SmartRide.
+GEICO has DriveEasy, for example, Allstate has Drivewise and Milewise, and Nationwide has SmartRide.

 Good Driver Discounts

 Are you a good driver?
 You should receive a discount on car insurance for every year you go without making a claim or being involved in an accident.
 As a young driver, these discounts can take a few years to accrue (say, 3 to 5 years without making a claim).
 Once this discount is active, however, you can save hundreds per year on car insurance.

 Some young drivers split car insurance into manageable monthly payments.
 Other young drivers get a small discount for paying their car insurance in full.
 You can save 3% to 5% on car insurance by paying your premiums in full at the start of each year.

 Do you have a modern vehicle with the latest safety features?
 Side airbags and similar features can help you save 10% or more on car insurance.
 Many young drivers drive older, cheaper vehicles with fewer safety features.
 If you drive a new vehicle, however, then these equipment discounts can help you save.